duplode/duplode.github.io/src/posts/migrating-a-project-to-stack.md

 $ stack init --resolver lts-2.19
 ```

-`cabal init` creates a `stack.yaml` file based on an existing cabal file
+`stack init` creates a `stack.yaml` file based on an existing cabal file
 in the current directory.
 The `--resolver` option can be used to pick a
 specific snapshot.

 One complicating factor in the conversion to stack was that two of the
 extra dependencies, `threepenny-gui-0.5.0.0` (one major version behind
-the current one) and `zip-conduit` wouldn't build with the LTS snapshot
+the current one) and `zip-conduit`, wouldn't build with the LTS snapshot
 plus current Hackage without version bumps in their cabal files.
 Fortunately, stack deals very well with situations like this, in which
 minor changes to some dependency are needed.
 I simply forked the